On the Whitney Extension-Interpolation-Alignment problem for almost isometries with small distortion in $\Bbb R^D$: The constant and Theorem for proper -distorted diffeomorphisms.

-We are now able to address the results of Section 3 by extending Lemma~\ref{l:lemmareflection1} to take into account improper/proper maps.
-Two important ingredients we will need to do this will be to assume a separation condition on the points of $E$ and also a condition on the cardinality of $E$.
+We are now able to prove an analogy of Theorem~\ref{t:lemmareflection3} for proper $\varepsilon$-distorted diffeomorphisms, namely Theorem~\ref{t:lemmareflectionex4}.
+Two important ingredients we will need to do this will be to assume a separation condition on the points of $E$ as in Theorem~\ref{t:lemmareflection3} and also a condition on the cardinality of $E$ which will be our constant $K$, see (\ref{e:specialk}) below.